1998 •PlayStation 1

 Game Case GBA CM3 becomes much easier to judge once it is forced into the same room as Super PocketGo CM3, 1UP PiX Portable, and Retro CM3.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Game Case GBA CM3 versus Super PocketGo CM3 is interesting because smaller alternative is the obvious angle.
 Compared with Game Case GBA CM3, Super PocketGo CM3 makes the more obvious play for readers who care about smaller alternative.
 Super PocketGo CM3 is tracked around 155.0.
 Its overall rating is ⭐️⭐️⭐️⭐️.
-More importantly, game Case GBA CM3 versus 1UP PiX Portable is interesting because smaller alternative is the obvious angle.
+From another angle, game Case GBA CM3 versus 1UP PiX Portable is interesting because smaller alternative is the obvious angle.
 1UP PiX Portable sits close enough to Game Case GBA CM3 to make the comparison meaningful, but different enough to sharpen the buying decision.
 1UP PiX Portable is tracked around 175.0.
-More importantly, game Case GBA CM3 versus Retro CM3 is interesting because closest match is the obvious angle.
+From another angle, game Case GBA CM3 versus Retro CM3 is interesting because closest match is the obvious angle.
 If Game Case GBA CM3 feels almost right but not quite, Retro CM3 is the sort of nearby detour that can completely change the shortlist.
 Retro CM3 is tracked around 150.0.

 The heart of the machine is the Broadcom BCM2837 (Raspberry Pi Compute Module 3).
 CPU duties are handled by Cortex-A53.
 Graphics are handled by Broadcom VideoCore IV.
 Memory is listed at 1 GB DDR2.
 The sheet rates the overall performance at ⭐️⭐️⭐️⭐️, or roughly 4 on the normalized scale.